 Listen to us

-May 7th, 2010 by Radar
+07 May 2010

 From my time helping out in the #rubyonrails channel on Freenode, I have come across some awesome people whom I probably would have never met.
 Being able to talk with them is the major reason why I still hang out in there.
 Then there’s the coming and going of the people wishing to ask questions and listen to the answers provided by the people who are willing to give them, such as myself.

 I don’t mind answering question after question when I have spare time (which I don’t anymore, so I cut back).
-Some of the questions are nearly identical such as “Has anybody used ?” or “Can somebody help me?” or “This is broken.”
+Some of the questions are nearly identical such as “Has anybody used ?" or "Can somebody help me?" or "This is broken."
 This is why I made the bot for the channel so that the people helping out do not have to repeat themselves.
-The bot provides many things, such as the commands !used, !ask and !elaborate for the responses to the respective questions above.
-I think it’s a great advantage having something like that in the channel and I can see that other people do too.
+The bot provides many things, such as the commands `!used`, `!ask` and `!elaborate` for the responses to the respective questions above.
+I think it's a great advantage having something like that in the channel and I can see that other people do too.

 Sometimes though, we have to answer the questions ourselves.
 The channel bot does not have the knowledge we do, and is really only helpful for answering general questions or linking to helpful things like the guides.
 When we answer these questions, we (read: most of us) put our heart and soul into helping you become a better person.
 We give free advice to those who ask for it.